syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/category-axis.md

 >Note: To use category axis, we need to inject `Category3D` module using `Chart3D.Inject(Category3D)` method and set the [`valueType`](../api/chart3d/axis3D/#valuetype) of axis to Category.

-## Labels Placement
+## Labels placement

-By default, category labels are placed between the ticks in an axis, this can also be placed on ticks using [`labelPlacement`](../api/chart3d/axis3D/#labelplacement) property.
+By default, category axis labels are placed between the ticks in an axis, this can also be placed on ticks using [`labelPlacement`](../api/chart3d/axis3D/#labelplacement) property.

 {% if page.publishingplatform == "typescript" %}